hasenbanck/asche/README.md

 Provides an abstraction layer above ash to easier use Vulkan in Rust with minimal dependencies.

-This crate targets Vulkan 1.2.
+This crate targets Vulkan 1.2 and heavily uses timeline semaphores.

 ## Status